- Slow, deep breathing can help relax your body and mind. The 4-7-8 breathing method is one simple technique to try.

-Sleep on hi-tech.
+5. Sleep on hi-tech

 While lights and tech devices can be sleep stealers, modern advancements hold sleep benefits as well.
 High-tech materials and customizable beds can help improve comfort, helping you fall asleep faster.

 Adjustable beds also allow you to change the angle of your upper body and legs.
-This can be particularly helpful for people who experience conditions like lower back pain or swelling, since these adjustments can reduce back tension and promote circulation to improve comfort.
+This can be particularly helpful for people who experience conditions like lower back pain or swelling since these adjustments can reduce back tension and promote circulation to improve comfort.

-Trick your brain.
+6. Trick your brain

-Daydream with purpose.
+7. Daydream with purpose

-For many people who struggle with falling asleep, rumination or unwanted thoughts can play a big role.
+For many people who struggle with falling asleep, or unwanted thoughts can play a big role.
 Instead of drifting off peacefully, your mind slogs through the day’s events, embarrassing moments from years past, or tomorrow’s to-do list.

 One way to break the rumination cycle or disperse unwanted thoughts before bed is to practice visualization or imagery, similar to daydreaming.
 There are a few ways to do this: